FallBackITA27/MKItaliaJSONData/README.md

     * String (Can NULL)
     * Date of the run stored in "yyyy-mm-dd" format.

-### MKW Raw
+## MKW Raw
 MKW Raw hosts every time in the database unfiltered.

+## MKW Sorted
+MKW Sorted hosts every time sorted by something.

-### MKW Sorted
+### MKW By Track
-MKW Sorted hosts every time sorted by track and category.
+Hosts every time sorted by track and category.
+Proper usage is ./mkw/by_track/:track/:category/data.json

+### MKW By Player
-Proper usage is ./mkw/sorted/:track/:category/data.json
+Hosts every time sorted by player_id.
+Proper usage is ./mkw/by_player/:player_id/data.json